Prince-Tirkey/example-repo/README.md

 # Example Repository
-This is a sample repo , hello world!
+This is a sample repo , hello coders!

 .md = Markdown file

+This a second change.